TobikoData/sqlmesh/docs/quick_start.md

 cd sqlmesh-example
 ```

-When using a virtual environment, you must ensure it's activated first: you should see `(.env)` in your command line.
-If you don't, run `source .env/bin/activate` from the folder you used during [installation](installation.md) to activate the environment.
+When using a virtual environment, you must ensure it's activated first by running the `source .env/bin/activate` command from the folder used during [installation](installation.md).

 Create a SQLMesh scaffold by using the following command: